How to Apply: General Guidelines for Applying to Colleges

 - Following the guidelines on your college’s application or from their admissions page on their website, you should gather any other materials they require.
 This can sometimes be a special form for the counselor to complete, an application fee, an essay, etc.

 You should request an official transcript from the Guidance Office once you have all the materials you need to apply.
 Please allow at least five working days from the date you request the transcript until the time it is mailed or postmarked.
 Official transcript request forms are available in the Guidance Office.
 Complete the form and give it to the Guidance secretary or any of the counselors, along with everything you want sent with it.
 It is your responsibility to determine what you need to send with your transcript by contacting the school you’re applying to or checking their website.

 After the transcript and materials are sent, be patient.
 You need to allow time for the mail to reach the college.
 Once the transcript is received by the college, it takes the admissions office time to process it and have it noted in their own system.
 Each college is different.
 If you are concerned about your application, call the college to check on the status.
 Some colleges may have an online system where you can check.
 If you feel it’s taking too long: Don’t panic.
 Just take reasonable steps to follow up.

 BEST ADVICE THROUGH THIS WHOLE PROCESS: PLAN AHEAD!!!

 College deadlines are not like high school deadlines.
 You won’t get a few extra days because you were sick or because school was cancelled due to bad weather.
 Take into consideration what you need from others and give them enough time to do their part.
-And seek help from Miss Sarah whenever you need it.
+And seek help from Mr. Wright whenever you need it.